CelineWW/Attrition_Analysis/README.md

          ![countplot_married](https://user-images.githubusercontent.com/105877888/233164204-74d407f2-a139-4f9a-9463-6600d8427f2f.png)

       - KDE plots
-         - Employees who live farther than 10miles from the company tend to leave
+         - Employees who live farther than 10 miles from the company tend to leave
          - Employees younger than 30yrs show higher attrition than over 30yrs
          - Stay in the same team encourage employees to stay
          - Less than 10 total working years tend to leave the company